Report 03 / Deliberation systemActive

 How it works

 Done in pairs.
 You start by writing a paragraph about who you are and what drives you.
 Then you cut it to a sentence.
 Then a word.
 At each stage, you explain your choices to your partner.
-The conversation is the point — the compression is just a way to force it.
-Common themes across cohorts include mentoring, communication, creativity, and systems thinking.
+The conversation is the point, the compression is just a way to force it.
+The design intentionally surfaces themes the program is organized around (mentoring, communication, creativity, systems thinking) across the cohort.

 What we've learned